splosch/3d_magnetic_ball_joint/README.md

   * N42 magnets provide enough stength to keep up with high printing speeds / accelerations
   * screw to maintain magnet holder pockets are reachable through magnet hole
 * Contra:
-  * potential wear on the epoxy coating (it's conical, not spherical)
+  * potential wear from opertion on the epoxy coating
+    * it's conical, not spherical so friction is not distributed equally
+    * silikon lubrication or PTFE (Teflon) spray-paint-coating on top of the epoxy could help
   * in current design the magnet is press-fit in the pocket
     * A) tighten the screw might leave tiny traces from inserting/extrating screwdriver
     * B) sintered magnets usually dont like pressure and impact forces